Skip to main content

 He left on Sunday.
 And my world… just crashed.

-Then my OCD kicked in — a whole bag of nasty thoughts — and I ended up writing to my therapist.
+Then my OCD kicked in — a whole wave of intrusive thoughts — and I ended up writing to my therapist.
 I was devastated.

 And as if that wasn’t enough, Monday brought more bad news: Veni had lectures every single day until October 26th.